g-plane/malva/docs/src/config/quotes.md

 Control the quotes of strings.

-Possible options:
+Possible values:

 - `"alwaysDouble"`: Always use double quotes.
 Double quotes in strings will be escaped.
 - `"alwaysSingle"`: Always use single quotes.
 Single quotes in strings will be escaped.
 - `"preferDouble"`: Use double quotes as possible.
 However if there're double quotes in strings, quotes will be kept as-is.
 - `"preferSingle"`: Use single quotes as possible.
 However if there're single quotes in strings, quotes will be kept as-is.

-Default option is `"alwaysDouble"`.
+Default value is `"alwaysDouble"`.

 ## Example for `"alwaysDouble"`